Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Because let's face it: there is no guarantee these family firms will survive.

 I've mentioned the threat of competition from foreign imitations, and of course a big business who wants to can always undercut a smaller one.
-All this was compounded by the effects of the Covid-19 pandemic, which kept tourists away and weakened economies.
-Most of these small businesses, while managing to stay afloat, have had to lay off staff and slow down production, and there's a lot of catching up to do.
+All this was compounded by the Covid-19 pandemic, which hurt small businesses, many of which had to lay off staff.

 Despite the good intentions, keeping traditional businesses alive is a challenge.